 A young mom also came in, interested in a breast augmentation after her breasts had deflated with pregnancy.
 She wanted to get her breasts back to where they used to be.

 If those patients aren’t enough for you, another woman came to me, looking to surgically enhance her body after dramatically losing 70 pounds.
 She was in a relationship with another woman and wanted to improve the appearance of her breasts, which were very large and low-hanging.
-After discussing the traditional options I usual offer, like my signature breast augmentation and reduction procedure, it soon became clear to me that she was looking for a more androgynous (sexually ambiguous) result.
+After discussing the traditional options I usual offer, like my signature Breast Reduction with Augmentation procedure, it soon became clear to me that she was looking for a more androgynous (sexually ambiguous) result.

 I don’t know about you, but I was totally befuddled after that day: guys, girls, breasts going in, breasts going out.
 Thinking about this diversity in plastic surgery, all of these patients’ demands reveal just how innately human it is to have varying and changing physical desires.
 And no matter how complicated life becomes, I have a mission, and will always focus on what is best for my patients.